AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ```

-The generated result is similar to the previous text, completing the process of separating the original generated song.
+The generated result is similar to the previous text, completing the process of separating the original generated song into vocal and instrumental parts.

 ## Custom Advanced Parameters for Generation